Double standard: ‘any code or set of principles containing different provisions for one group of people than for another’

 That’s a double standard isn’t it?

 The double standard is there but it isn’t what you’d expect.
 The term ‘double standard’ simply means having different standards for different groups of people.
-And by the letter of the law, that is what the Bible is teaching.
+And by the letter of the law, that is what St. Paul is teaching us.

 However, the difference here is that most of the time, when you speak about a double standard, it is assumed that the maker of the double standard is tilting the scales in favor of himself, not others.
 In other words, usually the one who creates the double standard is creating it in such a way to make it more favorable towards himself and less favorable towards others.

-That is where the Bible differs.
+That is where the Christian double standard differs.
 It does the exact opposite.
+It says:

 THAT’S A DOUBLE STANDARD!